Gijsselten13/Scripts_SSC_Community/README.md

 ## Supplemental figures

 Rscripts to generate the different supplementary figures in the manuscript.
 The script to also generate Table S6 is also included in this folder as the code to generate Figure S15 is entangled with Table S6.
+To generate Figure S30b, a python script was used.

 ## Tables